rh-jmc-team/jfr-native-image-performance/README.md

 `sudo` is needed to turn off turbo boost and clear caches.

-`sudo ./master_test.sh`  To build master branch and build everything from scratch before running.
+`sudo -E ./master_test.sh`  To build master branch and build everything from scratch before running.
+Use `-E` so the environment variables are accessible.

 Add the option `-g` To skip building graalVM native-image utility and only rebuild quarkus apps before running the test.